aprilde/daily-lift/2-team-review/DECISION-LOG.md

 # Daily Lift — v1 Build Plan: Decision Log

-_Last updated by: Claude Sonnet 4.6 (`claude-sonnet-4-6`) — tokens for this
+_Last updated by: Claude Sonnet 4.6 (`claude-sonnet-4-6`)_
-update (measured): ~1,337,800 (covers this update together with the `BUILD-LOG.md` and `CLAUDE.md` edits made in the same response)_

 **Status: FINALIZED (Stage 2 review).** All 8 conflicts from the Stage 2 team review resolved.
 This log is the complete record of every PM call and the rationale behind it.
-The resulting plan is `build-plan-hardened.md`. **One addendum** (#9, image-generation method) was added during Stage 3 pre-build prep — it resolves the open "TBD at build time" left by Decision 5 / edge case #9.
-See the Addendum section below.
+The resulting plan is `build-plan-hardened.md`. **Six addenda** (#9-14) were added after this log's original "FINALIZED" status, during Stage 3 build, a post-install design pass, the Phase 2 widget build, and a later widget debugging session that corrected one of the earlier addenda's conclusions — see the Addendum section below.

-**Token figures methodology:** the "Tokens" line under each conflict is **measured, not estimated** — pulled directly from this session's local transcript log (`~/.claude/projects/.../<session-id>.jsonl`), summing `cache_creation_input_tokens + cache_read_input_tokens + output_tokens` across the API call(s) that processed your decision for that conflict (deduplicated where one call emitted multiple log lines).
-Each figure represents the call(s) where your decision was recorded — which, in most cases, also included presenting the *next* conflict in the same response, so figures aren't perfectly isolated to a single conflict.
-The bulk of each number is `cache_read_input_tokens` — the entire accumulated conversation context being re-processed on that turn — which is billed at a steep discount (~10% of fresh-input rate); the raw token count is real, but the dollar cost is much smaller than the count alone implies.

-**Cost figures methodology:** the "Cost (est.)" line under each conflict applies standard published Claude Sonnet 4.x API rates to that conflict's measured token breakdown — input $3/MTok, output $15/MTok, prompt-cache write (1-hour TTL, used throughout this session) $6/MTok, prompt-cache read $0.30/MTok.
-This is an **API-equivalent cost** (what this work would bill as on pay-per-token API usage); under a Claude Pro/Max subscription there's no per-token charge and this is for reference only.
-Verify current rates on Anthropic's pricing page, as they can change.

-(See `team-review-summary.md` for the separate, also-measured total covering the Pass 1/Pass 2 review that produced these 8 conflicts — ~339,600 tokens / ~$1.12.)

 Conflicts resolved:
 1. Is the widget actually in v1?